 Simplify your organization’s ability to manage and improve machine learning models with streamlined performance monitoring and training.
 Easily monitor the predictions your models make on AI Platform.
 The continuous evaluation feature lets you compare model predictions with ground truth labels to gain continual feedback and optimize model performance.

-The benefits of explainable AI
+What are the benefits of explainable AI?

 There are significant business benefits of building interpretability into AI systems.
 As well as helping address pressures such as regulation, and adopt good practices around accountability and ethics, there are significant benefits to be gained from being on the front foot and investing in explainability today.